Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 We are here to help people who are buying diamonds to get the best bang for their buck.
 We find the right balance of quality to get the biggest diamond you can within your budget and help you avoid any rocks or shoals along the way.

-Take a look at this diamond ring.
+Take a look at this diamond from James Allen.
 What do you think of it?
 Does it look like a diamond?
 Yes it does, because it is one.

 Lab-created diamonds and natural diamonds differ primarily in how they’re made but also other qualities like price, resale value, rarity and desirability.
 Here, we give a breakdown of lab-created diamonds vs. natural diamonds: